Shield with NIST SP 800-171

 ISO 27001 is an international standard for information security management systems (ISMS), focusing on a risk-based approach to managing information security.
 It provides a comprehensive framework for establishing, implementing, maintaining, and continually improving an ISMS.

-NIST SP 800-171, on the other hand, is a U.S.-specific standard that provides guidelines for protecting Controlled Unclassified Information (CUI) in non-federal systems and organizations.
-While both standards aim to enhance information security, ISO 27001 is broader and internationally recognized, whereas NIST SP 800-171 is specifically tailored to meet U.S. federal requirements for CUI protection.
+NIST SP 800-171, on the other hand, is a U.S.-specific standard that provides guidelines for protecting controlled unclassified information (CUI) in non-federal systems and organizations.
+While both standards aim to enhance information security, ISO 27001 is broader and internationally recognized, whereas SP 800-171 is specifically tailored to meet U.S. federal requirements for CUI protection.

-No, NIST 800-171 and the Cybersecurity Maturity Model Certification (CMMC) are not the same, although they are related.
-NIST 800-171 provides a set of security controls specifically for protecting CUI.
-CMMC builds on NIST 800-171 by introducing a maturity model with five levels, incorporating additional practices and processes.
+No, SP 800-171 and the Cybersecurity Maturity Model Certification (CMMC) are not the same, although they are related.
+SP 800-171 provides a set of security controls specifically for protecting CUI.
+CMMC builds on SP 800-171 by introducing a maturity model with five levels, incorporating additional practices and processes.
 CMMC is designed to ensure that contractors not only have the required controls in place but also demonstrate consistent implementation and maturity in their cybersecurity practices.

-NIST 800-171 contains 110 security controls organized into 14 families.
+NIST SP 800-171 contains 97 security controls organized into 17 families.
 These controls cover various aspects of information security, such as access control, incident response, and system and communications protection.

-Yes, NIST 800-171 requires multi-factor authentication (MFA) as part of its access control requirements.
-Specifically, controls 3.5.3 and 3.5.7 mandate the use of MFA for local and network access to privileged accounts and for access to CUI.
+Yes, NIST SP 800-171 requires multi-factor authentication (MFA) as part of its access control requirements.
+Specifically, controls 03.05.03 and 03.05.07 mandate the use of MFA for local and network access to privileged accounts and for access to CUI.
 This control ensures that unauthorized individuals cannot easily gain access to sensitive information.

 NIST SP 800-171 maps to the following frameworks: